-The Sammlung für Fotografie and Neue Medien (Collection of Photography and New Media) at the Pinakothek der Moderne in Munich has a new exhibition concept, which the Alexander Tutsek-Stiftung is funding in its entirety.
+In 2016 the Sammlung für Fotografie and Neue Medien (Collection of Photography and New Media) at the Pinakothek der Moderne in Munich developed a new exhibition concept, which the Alexander Tutsek-Stiftung is funding in its entirety.
 It consists of a series of three exhibitions entitled What is Photography today?.
 The exhibitions address the current positions of international contemporary photographic art, thus providing young artists a platform in a museum setting.
 An important objective of the Alexander Tutsek-Stiftung is to give young artists a forum.
 Central to the exhibition is the question of how photography today can define and assert itself as an artistically independent form of expression against the background of increasing digitalization.
 After the first two exhibitions (2016 and 2018), the third and last exhibition was realized in November 2020.
 Under the title Resistant Faces, it brings together 14 critical image and reality designs from contemporary photography, including a work by the Norwegian artist Frida Orupabo, which was made available on loan from the collection of the Alexander Tutsek-Stiftung.
 The exhibition will run until April 11, 2021.
 Due to the current measures to contain the Covid-19 virus, the Pinakothek der Moderne is currently closed to the public.

 The Alexander Tutsek-Stiftung also supported the Sammlung für Fotografie and Neue Medien by financing the acquisition of two important photographs by the artist Zoe Leonard.